admintome/hello-go/README.md

   that can be used as a starting point and template for creating other concourse ci resources.

-The above resources can be easily removed from the pipeline.
+The above resources can be removed from the pipeline.